 CARES Act Changes.
-The CARES Act made numerous changes affecting retirement plans:

-- The 10% early-withdrawal penalty under section 72(t) is waived for any qualified coronavirus-related distribution from a retirement plan.
+The CARES Act made numerous changes affecting retirement plans: The 10% early-withdrawal penalty under section 72(t) was waived for any qualified coronavirus-related distribution from a retirement plan.
 P.L.
 116-136, § 2202(a)(1).
 (Note that this type of relief is often granted by Congress in response to major disasters, such as hurricanes.)
-To qualify as a "coronavirus-related distribution," it must be made from an eligible retirement plan between March 27 December 31, 2020, to an individual who has been diagnosed (or who has a spouse or dependent diagnosed) with coronavirus, or who experiences adverse financial consequences as a result of the coronavirus.
+To qualify as a "coronavirus-related distribution," it had to have been made from an eligible retirement plan between March 27 - December 31, 2020, to an individual who was diagnosed (or who has a spouse or dependent diagnosed) with coronavirus, or who experienced adverse financial consequences as a result of the coronavirus.
 Id. § 2202(a)(4).
-The portion of a distribution that is includible in income is reported over a three-year period (unless elected otherwise).
+The portion of a distribution that was includible in income was reported over a three-year period (unless elected otherwise).
 Id. § 2202(a)(5).
-However, under a three-year rollover provision, a person who receives a coronavirus-related distribution may recontribute the amount to an eligible retirement plan within three years with the result that the original distribution is not subject to tax.
-Id. § 2202(a)(3). - Generally, a loan from a qualified retirement plan to a participant is treated as a distribution and included in gross income unless the loan does not exceed \$50,000 or 50 percent of the value of the participant's vested benefits under the plan (whichever is less).
+However, under a three-year rollover provision, a person who received a coronavirus-related distribution could recontribute the amount to an eligible retirement plan within three years with the result that the original distribution was not subject to tax.
+Id. § 2202(a)(3).

+- Generally, a loan from a qualified retirement plan to a participant is treated as a distribution and included in gross income unless the loan does not exceed \$50,000 or 50 percent of the value of the participant's vested benefits under the plan (whichever is less).
 IRC § 72(p).
-The CARES Act increased the threshold limit on loans to \$100,000 or

-- 100% of the value of the participant's benefits.
+The CARES Act increased the threshold limit on loans to \$100,000 or 100% of the value of the participant's benefits.
 P.L.
 116-136, § 2202(b)(1).
-The loan, however, must be made between March 27 December 31, 2020, to an individual who is diagnosed with coronavirus (or whose spouse or dependent is diagnosed) or who experiences adverse financial consequences as a result of the coronavirus.
+The loan, however, must have been made between March 27 December 31, 2020, to an individual who was diagnosed with coronavirus (or whose spouse or dependent is diagnosed) or who experienced adverse financial consequences as a result of the coronavirus.
 P.L.
 116-136, § 2202(a)(4). - Retirement plans and IRAs must meet required minimum distribution (RMD) requirements to qualify for tax-favored status.
 IRC § 401(a)(9).
-For 2020 only, the required minimum distribution (RMD) requirements are suspended with respect to deferred contribution plans, including IRAs.
+For 2020 only, the required minimum distribution (RMD) requirements were suspended with respect to deferred contribution plans, including IRAs.
 IRC § 401(a)(9), as added by CARES Act.
-Note the Act waives all RMDs for 2020 regardless of whether the taxpayer has been impacted by the pandemic.
+Note the Act waived all RMDs for 2020 regardless of whether the taxpayer had been impacted by the pandemic.